-Store a full loaf of bread uncovered on the counter (or loosely covered with a clean tea towel) for up to 24 hours.
-You can store a half-loaf cut side down on a cutting board for about a day as well.
-Leaving the crust uncovered keeps it crispy, but too long on the counter can dry it out.
+Store a full loaf of bread uncovered on the counter (or loosely covered with a clean tea towel) for several hours.
+You can store a half-loaf cut side down on a cutting board for a few hours as well.

 Refresh day-old bread by popping it in a 350 degree Fahrenheit oven for 5-10 minutes or until just warmed through.

 Once sliced, this bread will keep in an airtight container in the fridge for 2-3 days.
 The bread may dry out as it sits, but popping leftover slices into the toaster for a few minutes will crisp it right back up!